 Convolutional neural networks are less common for MT, despite their advantages.
 Compared to recurrent layers, convolutions create representations for fixed size contexts, however, the effective context size of the network can easily be made larger by stacking several layers on top of each other which allows to control precisely the length of dependencies to be modeled.

-Another interesting aspect of this research is its employment of a curriculum training, where the training data is categorised from easy to difficult, and uses phrase to sentence for contexts encoding for effective translations.
-The difficulty of the the sentences is gradually increased in the training.
+Another interesting aspect of this research is its employment of a curriculum training, where the training data is categorized from easy to difficult and uses phrase to sentence for contexts encoding for effective translations.
+The difficulty of the sentences is gradually increased in the training.